 I am attaching one of the shots where (IIRC) this actually happened, together with the XMP profile, but I think there's nothing special about this shot.
 Plus the two crash reports generated by macOS (apparently in both of them the crash happens at `dt_opencl_write_buffer_to_device`).

 I did not enable "automatic graphics switching" in the OS settings; and the laptop was plugged in the power source in both cases.

-#1 Updated by Ulrich Pegelow almost 2 years ago
+#1 Updated by Ulrich Pegelow about 2 years ago